American Base Hospital No. 20: In France

 The voyage to France was uneventful, and they reached Brest on 2 May 1918.
 After a few days at Camp Pontanezen, they reached their final destination of Châtel-Guyon on May 7.
 The hospital had been assigned a number of hotels and other buildings and the first month was spent cleaning and repairing the buildings for use.
 They officially opened on 30 May 1918, which coincided with Decoration Day.
 Within the first two weeks they were able to accept 200 patients, and 500 after 4 weeks.
 Eventually, they would regularly treat over 2000.

-Patients arrived on hospital trains, where they were checked and assigned based on space available.
+Patients arrived on hospital trains, where they were zz.
 The patients were classified by disease or injury and organized in separate wards organized by medical, surgical, ophthalmological, laryngological and urological services, while a mobile team dealt with walking cases.
 The hospital treated battle wounds, exposure to mustard, phosgene, and chlorine gas, as well as contagious and infectious diseases.
 It was noted that their very first patient was suffering from influenza, and that the hospital overall suffered lightly from the fall flu.
 In addition to regular duties, they were one of three hospitals designated for supervising suspected tuberculosis cases.

 The largest single number of patients to arrive in one day came on July 25 from the Battle of Château-Thierry (1918), 587 at the time.
 While the most patients at one time in the hospital was either 2153 or 2544 on 10 October 1918.
 During their time in operation they received wounded soldiers from the St. Mihiel salient, Verdun, Argonne, and others.

 Even after hostilities concluded, No. 20 continued to tend to the wounded.
 At the end of 1918, there were still over a thousand people receiving treatment or recovering.
 The Hospital formally closed on 20 January 1918, when the last patient was discharged on 20 January 1919.

 In the nine months that the hospital was operational, it received 8,703 patients, only 65 of whom died, plus the death of one staff member.
 The high rate of successful surgeries was attributed to the organization and efficiency of the operation.

 Following the close of the hospital, the operation was dismantled and personnel were transferred or began to return home.
 The majority of the personnel left on the USS Freedom, 13 April 1919 and formally demobilized at Camp Dix, 5 May 1919.